Level 4 Certificate in Counselling - accredited by OCNWMR

 - Minimum age for access to this qualification is 19 years

 All applicants will be required to have an informal interview as part of the application process.
 Applicants should ensure they meet the entry requirements for the course before applying.
+A short written peice of work is also required as part of the application process.

 Course fees for 2019/2020 are £1395 + £56 OCNWMR registration fee = £1,451 (total).
 For those who wish to pay by instalments this is available over 5 payments of £290.20 (interest free).